Settlement Agreement Solicitors - UK Employment Lawyers Advice

 - list of the statutes under which the employee is agreeing not to bring claims

-The compromise / settlement agreement solicitors representing an employer may draft a one sided document and it is important to note that there is no requirement that an employee sign the document if it is not in their interest to do so.
-An employee has every right to refuse the agreement and retain their right to bring a claim to the London Employment Tribunal if agreement cannot be reached by negotiation between both sides compromise agreement solicitors.
-Refusing to sign, however, may not be in the employee’s best interest, which is why qualified legal advice is so important to the entire process.
+The settlement agreement solicitors representing an employer may draft a one sided document and it is important to note that there is no requirement that an employee sign the document if it is not in their interest to do so.
+An employee has every right to refuse the agreement and retain their right to bring a claim to the Employment Tribunal if agreement cannot be reached by negotiation between both sides settlement agreement solicitors.
+Refusing to sign, however, may not be in the employee's best interest, which is why qualified legal advice is so important to the entire process.

 - the terms have to be in writing